Home Loan Part Of Chapter 7 Bankruptcy Mortgage Guidelines

-- The note on mortgage might have been zeroed out and the homeowner may not owe anything on the note and have no liabilities but the foreclosure waiting period start date is not effective until the recorded date has been recorded.
+- The note on mortgage might have been zeroed out and the homeowner may not owe anything on the note and have no liabilities:

-- Many mortgage lenders are in no hurry in transferring the deed of foreclosed home into their name and recording it.
+- Many lenders are in no hurry in transferring the deed of foreclosed home into their name and recording it

 Qualifying For Mortgage After Prior Home Loan Part Of Chapter 7 Bankruptcy

-There are dozens of calls I get everyday where folks had a home loan part of Chapter 7 Bankruptcy and have passed their 3 year waiting period but do not qualify for a mortgage loan because the mortgage lender has not transferred the deed out of the borrowers name into the lender’s name.
+There are dozens of calls I get everyday where folks had a home loan part of Chapter 7 Bankruptcy and have passed their 3 year waiting period but do not qualify for a mortgage loan.
+This is because the mortgage lender has not transferred the deed out of the borrowers name into the lender’s name.

-- This ultimately hurts the person who had a home loan part of Chapter 7 Bankruptcy because their waiting period time clock has not even begun yet.
+- This ultimately hurts the person who had a home loan part of Chapter 7 Bankruptcy:

 Delays In Transferring Deed By Lenders